 Facebook executives have said they would not release their cryptocurrency without US approval.
 Facebook VP David Marcus said that Libra would be regulated under the Swiss Federal Data Protection and Information Commission.

 Alibaba shares were up 2.6% yesterday after shareholders approved an 8:1 stock split ahead of the company’s Hong Kong listing.
 Citigroup yesterday beat quarterly earnings expectations, revenues up 2% but shares down less than 1/10th of a percent.

-on anti-trust matters.
 Fox News yesterday said that the White House was considering a major crackdown on Google over its “anti-conservative bias”.
 Today’s reports are from Goldman Sachs Group Inc (expected EPS: 4.82), Johnson & Johnson (expected EPS: 2.42), and JPMorgan Chase & Co (expected EPS: 2.53).

 For more, visit our Economic Calendar